We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Corner desks, also known as L-shaped desks, can make the most of your space too, helping to fill in gaps in awkward shaped rooms.

 Storage space is important when it comes to desks – it keeps your office organised and helps your essentials to stay close at hand.
-Choose between a single drawer edge or two drawers for maximum storage capacity and a traditional look.
+Choose between a single drawer edge or double drawers for maximum storage capacity and a traditional look.
 Alternatively, ladder desks give you incredibly convenient shelves instead of drawers, so you can keep your items on display – ideal if you’re someone who loves to buy pretty stationery and storage boxes!
 Regardless of the desk you choose, you can try adding tabletop storage too such as paper trays, pencil pots or letter holders to make your workspace more streamlined.

 Desks come in a multitude of different materials, so how do you know which is right for you?
 Are you someone who likes to change up their routine?
 If so, a lighter, metal desk might help with that – these are often on wheels or are made from a strong, lightweight frame, making them easy to pick up and move when you want a fresh view.
 If not, a classic wood desk will probably be a better fit.
 MDF and veneer woods tend to be cheaper than solid wood, but both styles are great in terms of style and durability.
 If you want a sleek, modern look, glass might be the one for you!